 • Pro Tip: If you need to spend more (e.g., ₹60,000), make a pre-payment to the card before the bill generates.
 This reports a lower balance to CIBIL.

 Why do we care so much about this CIBIL score?
-Let’s compare a ₹50 lakh home loan (20-year tenure) for two different people:
+Let’s compare two people applying for a ₹50 lakh home loan over 20 years:

 CIBIL ScoreInterest RateEMITotal Interest Paid